Granny Square Hooded Scarf Crochet Pattern

 This is a fun and popular custom order for a balaclava hood for Skiers to wear as they take on the slopes!

-Yarn – 2 strands of DK worked together
+- Yarn – 2 strands of DK worked together, or scrap yarns worked together

-If you want to see HOW TO Crochet a Granny Square for BEGINNERS, visit my page HERE
+If you want to seea video tutorial HOW TO Crochet a Granny Square for BEGINNERS, visit my page HERE

 :The width of the Larger scarf is 80 INCHES across.
 So if making for a smaller person Id choose the smaller layout below.